vagnozzia408/gerrymandering_public/README.md

 --------------------------- REPOSITORY NOTES ---------------------------

-Last Updated: November 23, 2021
+Last Updated: December 8, 2021

 This GitHub repository is available as a supplement to my master's thesis at Clemson University, Detecting Partisan Gerrymandering through Mathematical Analysis: A Case Study of South Carolina.
 It includes all associated code, shapefiles, and data needed to conduct a similar analysis for any state election map.